What it does: Software design, creation and delivery

 The not so good bits: Conflict between opinionated staff in an egalitarian workplace

 Hiring grads with degrees in: Engineering, Maths, IT & Computer Sciences

 In the late 1980s, Roy Singham launched a management consultancy called Singham Business Services.
 Subsequently, his Chicago-based enterprise pivoted to building software applications and was rebranded ThoughtWorks in 1993.
 Singham then became an influential business thinker.
-He has championed agile software development and the open source software movement, the lean manufacturing philosophy and a turbo-charged commitment corporate social responsibility.
+He has championed agile software development and the open-source software movement, the lean manufacturing philosophy and a turbo-charged commitment to corporate social responsibility.

 While lots of businesses trumpet diversity, ThoughtWorks is evangelical about it.
 Part of its corporate manifesto is: “Appearances and backgrounds aren’t important to us...
 We abhor and reject discrimination and inequality and promote diversity in all its forms.
 We proudly, passionately and actively strive to make both ThoughtWorks and our industry more reflective and inclusive of the society that we serve.”

 In the five years to 2015 ThoughtWorks almost doubled the number of its female employees in tech roles from 17 to 32 per cent.
 In Australia, the company has a policy requiring half of all hires to be women.
 It also conducts regular reviews to ensure those women are receiving the same pay and career opportunities as their male counterparts.
 The company has won awards for being a great place to work for women and minorities, as well as individuals from any background.